Pallavg890/Tweets-Sentiment-Analyis/README.md

 # Tweets-Sentiment-Analyis

-Here's a sample **README.md** file tailored for your Sentiment Analysis project.
-You can modify it as needed before uploading to GitHub.

----

-# **Sentiment Analysis on Tweets**

 This repository contains a Sentiment Analysis application built using the Sentiment140 dataset.
 The model classifies tweets as **Positive** or **Negative**, and the application is deployed using [Streamlit](https://streamlit.io/) (or any other chosen framework).

 ---